ThatTilux/CCT-Harmonics-Optimizer/README.md

     ```sh
     ./bin/main
     ```
-3. Follow the prompts to select the correct JSON file, select the bn optimizer and enter 0.1 (or higher) as the maximum absolute bn value.
+3. Follow the prompts to select the correct JSON file, select the bn optimizer and enter 0.1 as the maximum absolute bn value.

 The program will terminate after a some minutes, providing the optimal parameters.